What is cognitive therapy?

 The great thing about cognitive therapy is that it's based on common-sense ideas and is designed to be a 'DIY therapy'.
 So I will teach you how to use these techniques yourself, between sessions and whenever you feel stressed, anxious, down or otherwise unhappy.
 You can then become your own cognitive therapist, able to withstand the stressful or challenging periods we all must face throughout life.

 So is cognitive therapy purely a short-term approach?

 No, this is a common misconception.
-Cognitive behaviour therapy (CBT) is a highly effective short-term approach - many problems can be significantly improved with a course of therapy lasting between six and 12 sessions.
-But it's worth noting that CBT was originally designed as a 20-session treatment for depression; and for more long-lasting issues a longer-term approach is necessary, which will take as long as you need.
+Cognitive behaviour therapy (CBT) is a highly effective short-term approach - many problems can be significantly improved with a course of therapy lasting between 10 and 20 sessions.
+But it's worth noting that CBT was originally designed by Aaron Beck as a 20-session treatment for depression; and for more long-lasting issues a longer-term approach is necessary, which will take as long as you need.

 For example, if you have low self-esteem, you may well have struggled with deep feelings of insecurity or a lack of confidence for decades.
 So it's very difficult to change the way you feel about yourself in a few weeks or even months.
 It's better to be patient, helping you feel better in the short term before tackling the deeper-level beliefs that fuel low self-esteem.